ETS-Android2/Digital-Canteen/README.md

 - Can track the total money used to order food
 - Unique profile for every user
 - Has a token system with a UI for how long will the order take to be placed
+- Has a Qr code generationa and scan feature
+- Has a analysis for admin along with top selling report.

 ## Preview of application on user side